ppizarror/pygame-menu/docs/_source/add_widgets.rst

 ----------

 A label is used to display a text.
-If the text is too large, it will be wrapped in order to fit the menu size.
+If the text is too large, it can be wrapped in order to fit the menu size.

 **Example:**